eProsima/Fast-DDS/UPGRADING.md

 * `m_isGetKeyDefined` is `is_compute_key_provided`
 * `m_topicDataTypeName` is `topic_data_typename_`

 ## Examples

+All the examples have been refactored to follow the same structure:
+* File names, guards, and classes follow new format.
+* Detailed and well-formed README.md with example explanation.
+* Example structured in applications, stopped by `SIGTERM` signal.

 ### Hello World
 Refactor the HelloWorld example with the current new example format.
 In this hello world example, the key changes are:
-* Removed --env option and set that environment behavior as default.
+* The XML profile is loaded from the environment (if defined), and the `--env` CLI option has been removed.
-* Added subscriber waitsets class and its usage.
+* Add a subscriber implementing the waitsets mechanism.
-* Provided 	XML profiles examples that target several scenarios (e.g.,SampleConfig_Controller, Events, Multimedia).
+* Provide XML profiles examples targeting several scenarios (e.g., SampleConfig_Controller, Events, Multimedia).

 ### X-Types Examples
-In this X-Types example, a type is defined at runtime on the publisher side using the Dynamic Types API, and the subscriber discovers the type, creates a reader for it, and prints the received data.
-This example is type compatible with the Hello World example, and a compatibility test has been added for this.
+In this X-Types example, a type is defined at runtime on the publisher side using the Dynamic Types API.
+The subscriber discovers the type, creates a reader for it, and prints the received data.
+This example is type compatible with the Hello World example.

 ### Configuration
-In this configuration example, the key changes are:
+In the configuration example, the key changes are:
 * Included LargeData as an option (builtin transport argument).
 * Included all previous QoS examples:
     * Deadline